SSWConsulting/SSW.Rules.Content/rules/title-bar-do-you-put-the-current-document-project-name-as-the-first-word-of-your-title-bar/rule.md

 ---
+seoDescription: "Title Bar should reflect the current document or project name, just like Microsoft Word or Notepad, making it easier to identify open documents and projects."
 type: rule
 archivedreason:
 title: Title Bar - Do you put the current document/project name as the first word of your title bar?